Gurmali/Peters-Garage/README.md

   - A fuctional form is included on every page encouraging the user to leave their information to get contacted for an appointment.

+  - The form redirects the user to a Thank you page.

 <img src="assets/images/full-service.jpg">

 <img src="assets/images/wheel-alignment.jpg">